Mestaratype/AlYamama/fontspector/fontspector-report.md

-- 🔥 **FAIL** The following glyphs have no contours even though they were expected to have some:
-* uni065A [code: no-contour]

 - ⚠️ **WARN** This check inspects the glyph outlines and detects the total number of contours in each of them.
 The expected values are